 Furthermore, there are no specific kinds of fish that dogs are going to suffer from if they consume, so some haddock or cod is as welcome as a good bit of salmon.

-Having said that, fish all have their own flavours, and you might find that your dog is more keen on one kind of fish than the other.
+Having said that, fish all have their flavors, and you might find that your dog is more keen on one kind of fish than the other.

 Naturally, raw fish is not good for dogs any more than it would be for human beings, so dogs are not advised to eat it – and neither ought dogs eat fish bones.

-Both of those all too common flavour additives are very toxic to your animal, and definitely must be avoided.
+Both of those all too common flavor additives are very toxic to your animal, and definitely must be avoided.

 Likewise, fish with too much salt or oil, liked tinned sardines for dogs, do not come recommended.